List of Secret Society of Super Villains members: One Year Later

-One year after the events of Infinite Crisis, the Calculator has taken control of the Society, with Talia as the only other original leader left.
+One year after the events of Infinite Crisis, the Calculator has taken control of the Society, with Talia al Ghul as the only other original leader left.
 Felix Faust and the Cheetah (Barbara Ann Minerva), however, have also been linked to this group.

 Libra's Society

 In the lead-up to Final Crisis, the returned supervillain Libra (who happens to be the prophet of Darkseid) takes the scattered remnants of Luthor's Secret Society and uses it to create his own Secret Society of Super Villains to serve Darkseid.
 The following are confirmed members so far.